HOME SEARCH ALL TOPICS

 The appearance of the coalman who used to deliver coal

-This page gives descriptions of coalmen who used to deliver sacks of coal to houses when Britain was dependent on coal for fuel.
+This page gives descriptions of coalmen who used to deliver sacks of coal to customers when Britain was dependent on coal for fuel.
 It describes how the coalmen were mired in black coal-dust and how their clothes differed in different parts of the country.
 The page even comments on their smell.

 By the webmaster based on childhood recollections, firsthand contributions and discussions with older people